Skip to main content

 Balance isn’t a final boss you defeat once.
 It’s a living campaign with shifting patch notes.
 Some weeks, I over-grind work; some weeks, I binge on a new expansion.
 The difference now is that I have a system to course-correct before my mana hits zero.
 My guildmates noticed too.
 Three of them have started their own Balance Quests.

 Your passion for gaming isn’t the enemy of a balanced life; it’s the engine.
 But even the best engine needs a chassis, wheels, and a steering wheel.
 Build the full vehicle.
 Respec your stats.
 Manage your quest log.
 Recruit your party.
-And for the love of all that is holy, guard your mental mana.
+And above all, guard your mental stamina.

 Stay balanced, player.
 And may your real-life XP bar overflow.